vortex-tcg/vortex_tcg/devops/README.md

   - 2.2 : commands

-This readme while explain in detail how the devops of **Vortex** is working Terraform while allow to provide resources in AWS.
+This readme will explain in detail how the devops of **Vortex** is working Terraform will allow to provide resources in AWS.

 The goal of this working method is to get easily resources from any cloud provider and easily add / remove / manage resources without going on aws web site.